Apple Music 1

 Apple Music 1, previously branded as Beats 1, is a 24/7 music radio station owned and operated by Apple Inc. It is accessible through iTunes or the Apple Music app on a computer, smartphone or tablet, smart speaker (such as the Apple HomePod), and through the Apple Music web browser app.

-Apple Music 1 airs a mix of pop, rap and indie music.
-Prime-time presenters include Zane Lowe, Ebro Darden and Matt Wilkinson.

-Apple Music Hits airs a mixed Hot adult contemporary/Adult hits format, offering a full catalog of the biggest songs from the '80s, '90s, and 2000s.

-Apple Music Country offers a mix of country songs old and new.

-Apple Music Radio is streamed at 64kbit/s and 256kbit/s, utilising HTTP Live Streaming protocol and the HE-AAC audio codec, powered by StreamS Live Encoder.
+While a paid subscription is not needed, users are required to sign in with an Apple ID account to listen to the free radio stations.
+Apple Music Radio is streamed at 64 kbit/s and 256 kbit/s, utilising HTTP Live Streaming protocol and the HE-AAC audio codec, powered by StreamS Live Encoder.

+Apple Music also operates 5 sister stations.

 History

 Apple bought audio equipment maker Beats Electronics in 2014, which included the ownership of Beats' former music service Beats Music, and made Beats Music CEO Ian Rogers responsible for the iTunes Radio service.
 Business Insider later reported that Apple was planning to merge the two services.
 Apple also hired Zane Lowe as a music curator.

 The day of Beats 1's launch, The Guardian revealed that they had been given pre-recorded examples of Beats 1 programming, and said it "suggests an eclectic mix of programming to fill the 24-hours-a-day of broadcasting."

 On September 29, 2015, Zane Lowe said he wasn't sure that Apple Music needed Beats 1, but said "I hope that there's a place for it, however I really doubt it."

 In December 2015, rumors spread that Apple would expand on the Beats 1 brand and give it sister stations, after Apple registered trademarks for four additional Beats stations.

 In September 2016, Apple refreshed the Apple Music interface with the release of iTunes 12.5 and iOS 10.
 Beats 1 reportedly became harder to get to, due to the clunky interface of iOS 10's Music app.

 In March 2017, Apple claimed that Beats 1 was "the biggest radio station in the world" and beat all other music stations in concurrent listeners.

 In March 2020, Beats 1 transitioned to remote broadcasting from the respective homes of the radio hosts in light of the coronavirus outbreak.

 In May 2020, London headline host Julie Adenuga announced she was leaving Beats 1 after her years on the station since its inception.

 On August 18, 2020, Apple announced the rebranding of Beats 1 to Apple Music 1 and the launch of two new radio stations, Apple Music Hits and Apple Music Country, featuring exclusive original shows from the world's top music hosts and artists.

+On December 10, 2024, Apple launches three new radio stations, Apple Música Uno, Apple Music Club, and Apple Music Chill, featuring exclusive original shows from the world's top music hosts and artists.